Airbnb VS Happipad (an Airbnb alternative)

 Happipad’s service fees are more straightforward.
 Happipad is free to register and post a property.
-Hosts incur a one-time placement fee of $50 for each guest they rent to.
-Included in monthly rent is a 5% service fee.
-In total the service fees are $50, and 5%.
+Happipad has a one-time background screening fee of $20.95 for all users to ensure the integrity and safety of the platform.
+Hosts incur a one-time service fee of $50 for each renter they rent to.
+Renters incur a 5% monthly service fee based on the rent amount.
+Check our pricing here for information.

-Both platforms collect rent directly from guests and and pay hosts automatically.
+Both platforms collect rent directly from guests/renters and pay hosts automatically.

 3. Bylaws and business license

 Happipad’s platform was designed to be compliant with municipal bylaws from the beginning.
-You do not need to obtain a business license, and you can house 2 or more guests at a time depending on your municipality.
-Your standard home insurance will cover you in most cases, however you should always inform your provider of any changes.
+You do not need to obtain a business license.
+You can house 2 or more renters at a time depending on your municipality.
+Your standard home insurance will cover you in most cases, however, you should always inform your provider of any changes.

 NOTE: You should always consult your strata bylaws (if applicable), and your home insurance provider before doing any rentals.

 A major difference between Airbnb and Happipad lies in the types of rental listing, and the type of properties guests are looking for.

 Airbnb allows the listing of entire estates, tiny homes, or individual bedrooms and shared spaces.
 Rentals may not always include a kitchen.
 Shared spaces may have other residents or guests sharing bathrooms and common areas.
 These rentals attract guests on vacation or short-term stays.

 Happipad only allows for renting of bedrooms or in-law suites where the host lives in the same home.
 Renters must be provided with access to a kitchen, a private or shared bathroom, and access to common areas of the home.
 These rentals attract renters looking for longer-term stays who want to live in a secure and stable home.